-All members will start with a telehealth video visit with one of our Florida clinicians.
-During this visit, you and your clinician will review your medical history and discuss your plan of care.
-Please note: you must have a virtual visit prior to your in-person visit.
+All FL members will start with a telehealth video visit with one of our Nurse Practitioners.
+During this visit, you and your clinician will review your medical history and discuss your care plan.
+Please note: you must have a virtual visit before your in-person visit.

-- An in-person visit with a physician/doctor (an MD or DO) to review and sign an informed consent form.
-FOLX will help you schedule this visit with us as part of your process.
+After your virtual visit, you will have a required in-person visit with a physician/doctor to review and sign an Informed Consent form.
+FOLX will help you schedule this visit with us.

 We have in-person hubs in the locations below:

 - Aventura (which is between Fort Lauderdale and Miami)